ahafactor/bonza/README.md

 Applet libraries are defined using an XML-based declarative language.

-Every applet definition has a well-defined structure, consisting of the following parts: state, content, initialization, response and optional output, events and input sections.
+An applet definition has a well-defined structure, consisting of the following parts: state, content, initialization, response and optional output, events and input sections.
 An applet has a distinct MVC architecture, where state is Model, content is View and Controller is divided into several parts.

 Applets in a library can communicate by broadcasting messages (output) and subscribing to other applets' output.